-By: William C. Head, DUI Attorney Atlanta
+By: William C. “Bubba” Head, Atlanta DUI Attorney

-Once arrested for DUI in Georgia, most people facing prosecution immediately turn to the Internet for obtaining information about their charge.
+Once arrested for DUI in Georgia, most people facing prosecution immediately turn to the Internet for obtaining information about their charges.
 The State of Georgia does not allow a “first offense” for any DUI convictions.
-Plus, as opposed to sister states like Maryland, Oregon, Illinois and Washington, no deferred adjudication, conditional discharge or expunction law is in place under our laws to help “soften” the impact of a DUI conviction.
+Plus, as opposed to sister states like Maryland, Oregon, Illinois, and Washington, no deferred adjudication, conditional discharge or expunction law is in place under our laws to help “soften” the impact of a DUI conviction.

-This tough stance on the criminal aspects of a DUI are mirrored in the driver’s license “hard suspension” laws for anyone who “refuses to blow“ two breath exhalations into an Intoxilyzer 9000 or 5000 breath analyzer after their DUI arrest (or refuses to allow their blood to be drawn or urine collected).
+This tough stance on the criminal aspects of a DUI is mirrored in the driver’s license “hard suspension” laws for anyone who “refuses to blow“ two breath exhalations into an Intoxilyzer 9000 or 5000 breath analyzer after their DUI arrest (or refuses to allow their blood to be drawn or urine collected).
 The staggering time for loss of all ability to legally drive for a DUI less safe arrest surprises most drivers who get arrested.

 For those arrested DUI drivers who don’t challenge the administrative license suspension for “refusal” to be tested, OR who lose their challenge after an appeal hearing a “hard” suspension is imposed for 365 days — one year.
 This means NO PERMIT of any kind or for any purpose is available to these hapless accused drunken driving suspects.
 This status basically strands the person without any ability to legally drive — even with an ignition interlock device attached.
-A person caught driving while suspended after such a ALS refusal suspension for a DUI less safe license action also can expect significant jail time, if convicted.
+A person caught driving while suspended after such an ALS refusal suspension for a DUI less safe license action also can expect significant jail time if convicted.

 With these daunting penalties and loss of entitlements, is it any surprise that many prospective clients ask us, “Is a DUI a FELONY?”